czpratt/Module0WholeTileTriggering-development/README.md

 ### Current Project Roadmap ###

-- [] Implement a suite of selection algorithms to tag interesting events
+- [X] Implement a suite of selection algorithms to tag interesting events
     - [X] Look for events with 'nhit' > threshold for a given tile
     - [X] Find pulses within interesting events, generate useful statistics
     - [X] use scipy.spatial.ConvexHull to find the pulse area
-    - [] ...

 - [] Determine the origin of the whole tile triggering problem
     - [] Is there a spatial/temporal pattern to these hits?